Found 1159 study abroad units

 Unit synopsis

 Ecology is the study of the living and non-living factors that influence the distribution and abundance of organisms.
-It is a key discipline of biological and environmental science, and is central to managing and conserving species and ecosystems.
+It is a key discipline of biological and environmental science, and is central to managing and conserving species, ecosystems and to the short and long-term sustainable management of natural resources.
 This unit examines the fundamental concepts of ecology such as population ecology, interactions between trophic levels in food webs, attributes of ecosystems such as biodiversity and nutrient cycling; and develops the conceptual foundation for later subjects in the biological and environmental science majors and minors.

 Approval required